Principal addressing school assembly

 We ask that you list the subjects you would like to be enrolled in on your application to Waimea College.
 This gives us an idea of what you would like to do and helps us create a preliminary timetable for you.
 Once you arrive at Waimea, you may wish to make some changes to your timetable and this can be done in liaison with our International Dean.

-For more detailed information on the subjects you can study at Waimea College:
+For more detailed information on the subjects you can study at Waimea College, please click here:

 Pre-Departure Information